(1) Why do this now?

 (5) What’s the timeline?
 How long will this take?

-This portion of the East Sherman project will begin in March of 2018 and is expected to last through the end of 2018.
+This portion of the East Sherman project will begin in March of 2018 and the master plan will be completed in 2019.
+Then implementation can begin.
 See the Where are we going? page for more information.

 (6) What’s in it for us?
 What do we get out of the process?

 This effort is aimed at supporting and complementing local efforts and strategic planning for East Sherman Avenue.
 We seek to understand community aspirations for East Sherman and the place they want it to become in the future.
 We cannot do that in a vacuum.
 Participating in these discussions allows you to share your particular needs, challenges, ideas and hopes, which ultimately shape the outcomes and recommendations of the project.
 Your involvement is critical!

 (7) What is the City’s role in the future of East Sherman Avenue?

 Government’s role in the future of East Sherman is to create good infrastructure, facilitate and support private sector partnerships and facilitate economic opportunities.
 Local government can assist entrepreneurs, employers, industry and small business by connecting them to resources that are available.
 Local governments are also responsible for creating a regulatory scheme that reflects their constituent’s needs and desires and also serves the community in a way to promote a sustainable and prosperous economy and quality of life.